 This summer you can visit Ekely and in an exhibition based on documentary material such as reproductions, photographs and an audio-visual presentation experience what it was like during Munch’s time.

-Open to the public every Saturday and Sunday in the period 28 May – 24 September 2017.
+Summer season: Open to the public every Saturday and Sunday during the period 28 May – 24 September 2017.

-Free guided tours every Saturday and Sunday at 2 pm.
+Guided tours: Free guided tours every Saturday and Sunday at 2 pm